-Any student offense not covered by residence hall regulations which would endanger the safety or well-being of other residents or the residence hall system (e.g., tampering with mechanical or fire alarm/safety systems, disorderly conduct, weapons) could result in interim suspension from the residence hall or relocation to another residence hall.
+Any student offense not covered by residence hall regulations which would endanger the safety or wellbeing of other residents or the residence hall system (e.g., tampering with mechanical or fire alarm/safety systems, disorderly conduct, weapons) could result in interim suspension from the residence hall or relocation to another residence hall.

 Alcohol Possession and Consumption

 The possession and/or use of any controlled substance or drug paraphernalia is strictly prohibited on campus.
 Controlled substances are defined as any substance deemed illegal to possess and/or distribute.
 Controlled substances include but are not limited to the categories of: stimulants, depressants, hallucinogens, narcotics and intoxicants.
-Under this policy a student will lose their privilege to reside on campus, will be referred to the Director of Counseling, and the Crookston Police Department will be contacted.
+Under this policy a student may lose their privilege to reside on campus, will be referred to the Director of Counseling, and the Crookston Police Department may be contacted.